nastyaclifford/nastyaclifford/README.md

 - 💻 I’m currently working on JavaScript, ReactJS, HTML, CSS.
 - 🔝 I’m currently learning Typescript and VueJS.
-- 💫 I'm a huge Star Wars fan and I have a dog Emma 🐾 who looks like an ewok.
+- 💫 I'm a huge Star Wars fan and I have a dog Emma 🐾 who looks like an Ewok.
 - 🧘‍♀️ I'm practicing yoga, love hiking, camping, Rockie Mountains and Country music 🎵.